pacs2024/pacs2024.github.io/index.md

 ## Registration

 You can register at [LiCS/ICALP/FSCD](https://compose.ioc.ee/icalp2024/).
-Please also fill in this [registration-of-interest form](https://forms.gle/o9DFTs563e3qiyJCA) for the organizers to estmate the number of participants.
+Please also fill in this [registration-of-interest form](https://forms.gle/o9DFTs563e3qiyJCA) for the organizers to estimate the number of participants.

 ## Organizers